 # AI-EDIT-END

-Output as a unified diff.
-Only include hunks for changes inside the
+Output a unified diff.
+Include only hunks for changes inside the

 edit zone.
 Do not output the full file.

-Step 5: For multi-step work, re-declare boundary per step
+Step 5: For multi-step work, re-declare the boundary every step

 Step 1: Edit ONLY validate_email.
 Out of scope: everything else.

-Step 2: Once step 1 is approved, edit ONLY send_email.
-Out of scope: validate_email (now frozen) + everything else.
+Step 2: After step 1 is approved, edit ONLY send_email.
+Out of scope:

 How to confirm the fix

-• A teammate reviewing the diff cannot point to surprising changes.
+- A teammate reviewing the diff cannot point to a surprising change.

 If it still fails

-3. For repeated work, lock the boundary in system prompt / project instructions, not user message.
+- For repeated work, lock the boundary in the system prompt or project instructions (

 Prevention

-• Use marked edit zones for content; use exact-match Edit tools for code.
+- Use marked edit zones for content; use a tool-enforced boundary for agents.

-• For agent workflows, restrict tool scope mechanically.
+- For agent workflows, restrict tool scope mechanically before you start, not after the over-edit.

 Tags: #Troubleshooting #Prompt #Prompt quality #Prompt engineering